-Cardano is a 3rd generation blockchain network, utilising the Proof of Stake (PoS) mechanism, which is based on its scientifically peer-reviewed Ouroboros protocol, to achieve its vision of a distributed consensus.
-Cardano’s currency is known as Ada, which is named after Ada Lovelace, the first computer scientist.
+Cardano is a 3rd generation blockchain network, utilising the Proof of Stake (PoS) mechanism, to achieve its vision of a distributed consensus.
+Cardano’s currency is known as Ada, which is named after Lady Ada Lovelace, the first computer scientist.

 The mission/ philosophy of Cardano is Banking the Unbanked, which hopes to provide a digital economic identity to anyone, from the developed or the developing world, so that we would all share similar opportunities to change the world for the better.

-Cardano is built and run on PoS, using the peer-reviewed Ouroboros consensus protocols to ensure a high assurance code and to address 3 main concerns from the other blockchain networks, namely:
+The PoS protocol is based on its scientifically peer-reviewed Ouroboros protocol to ensure a high assurance code and to address 3 main concerns from the other blockchain networks, namely:

 a) Scalability/ decentralisation – How does Cardano ensure faster Transaction per sections (Tps)?

 Key: Slot leaders, P2P, Hydra, Pipelining, Input endorsers